michaelbarnes/udacity-image-processing-api/README.md

 4. Express - HTTP server.
 5. Sharp - Image processing library.
 6. Prettier - Code formatting (options set to use --use-tabs for tab indentation, I prefer it).
+7. ESLint TypeScript - This does some linting on the code to make it better.

 ## Setup